microsoft/pyright/docs/configuration.md

 ## Diagnostic Rule Defaults

 Each diagnostic rule has a default severity level that is dictated by the specified type checking mode.
 The default for each rule can be overridden in the configuration file or settings.
-In strict type checking mode, overrides may only increase the severity level (e.g. from “warning” to “error”).
+In strict type checking mode, overrides may only increase the severity level (e.g. from `"warning"` to `"error"`).

-The following table lists the default severity levels for each diagnostic rule within each type checking mode ("off", "basic" and "strict").
+The following table lists the default severity levels for each diagnostic rule within each type checking mode (`"off"`, `"basic"` and `"strict"`).

 | Diagnostic Rule                           | Off        | Basic      | Strict     |
 | :---------------------------------------- | :--------- | :--------- | :--------- |